jahatch512/OkCoFounder/README.md

 ### Phase 3: Flux Architecture and Router (3 days)

-**Objective:** Users can be created, read, edited and destroyed(will I ever want to destroy a user?
-This would be the equivalent of deleting an account...) with the user interface.
+**Objective:** Can view an index of all the users and click on one to visit the individual show page, revealing all of their profile information, through the user interface.

 - [ ] setup the flux loop with skeleton files
 - [ ] setup React Router